An investigation of corrosion kinetics using BioLogic's Corr.Sim tool - BioLogic Learning Center

 [5] Tutorial: Corrosion, Part 1: Theory and basics.

-[6] BioLogic topic: Corrosion basics: determination of the corrosion current and potential
+[6] BioLogic topic: Corrosion basics: DC electrochemical characterization of a corrosion system

 Tafel Plots corrosion simulation Stern relashionship Tafel parameters Corrosion kinetics